okarachidera/bookstore-api/README.md

-# Implemented this API using MongoDB
+# Implemented this API using Express, TypeScript and MongoDB

 - The authors and books collection.
 ### Authors collection